MLS Highlands, Real Estate in Los Altos, CA

 - Two story houses enable appreciation of spectacular views

 - Forested, large ¼ to ½ acre lots sizes

 - Tight knit yet secluded community offering small-town appeal

 - Monteclaire Park is centrally located to all residents

 - One of Los Altos’ more affordable boroughs

 History of The Highlands, Los Altos

 The acreage upon which Woodland Acres is built was once Edward Hohfeld’s Toyon Stock Farm.
 Hohfeld bought his 100 acres in 1927, an insignificant portion of the 4,500-acre San Antonio Rancho granted in 1938 to Juan Prado Mesa by the Mexican government.
 Hohfeld owned Toyon Farm for 21 years and during this time, he lovingly planted and cultivated a variety of trees.
 His legacy is the verdant borough of Woodland Acres.
 Hohfeld sold 20 acres to Mrs. W.H.
 Davis, who developed the land into the Toyon Farms condominium complex.
-The remaining land was sold to the Serra Development Company who subdivided it into residential lots that were purchased between 1950 and 1957 by homeowners of Woodland Acres.
+The remaining land was sold to the Serra Development Company which subdivided it into residential lots that were purchased between 1950 and 1957 by homeowners of Woodland Acres.

-Early residents of the remainder of The Highlands lived among flourishing apricot orchards, the occasional ‘country home’ of well-to-do San Franciscans and the buzz of airplanes.
-An open field on Granger Avenue and a private landing strip, J&J Air Rancho, near St. Joseph Avenue saw take off and landings for privately-owned aircraft.
+Early residents of the remainder of The Highlands lived among flourishing apricot orchards, the occasional ‘country home’ of well-to-do San Franciscans, and the buzz of airplanes.
+An open field on Granger Avenue and a private landing strip, J&J Air Rancho, near St. Joseph Avenue saw take-off and landings for privately-owned aircraft.
 Today, quite a few single-family homes are established on this former airstrip.